chriz2600/DreamcastHDMI/FAQ.md

 ## Why do we need this, there are already the Behar Bros Akura DC HDMI Box and the Pound HD Link Cable for Dreamcast?

 - DCHDMI is a full digital to digital solution.
 It takes the signals directly off the GPU (Holly) and the audio processor (AICA) before entering video and audio DACs.
-- DCHDMI fixes the Dreamcast's aspect/pixel ratio issue, by converting the weird Dreamcast 480p signal and converts it to a fully HDMI compliant 640x480 signal.
+- DCHDMI fixes the Dreamcast's aspect/pixel ratio issue, by converting the weird Dreamcast 480p signal and converts it to a fully HDMI compliant 640x480 (CEA-861-D format 1) signal including accurate pixel clock/sync timing.
 - DCHDMI supports pixel doubling to 960p and 960p in a 1080p frame.
 - DCHDMI also handles 480i and 240p content.